-

 Is Total VPN safe?

 Based on our WebRTC and DNS leak tests, Total VPN is a safe product for general use.
-If you’re at the library or a coffee shop and want to switch on your VPN while you work, this will do the job.
+If you’re at the library or a coffee shop and want to switch on your VPN while you work, it'll do the job.
 If you’re thinking of joining an elite spy network that requires absolute anonymity online, you may want to consider the VPN they suggest.

 Who owns Total VPN?